kamranmunawar/Capstone/function_8/README.md

-For this project, I try four different types of codes.
+For this function, I try four different types of codes.
 I found BO_UCB_8.ipynb most successful in finding maximum observation.
 Following are details of the code files in this folder.

 ## Initial codebase

 #### BO_UCB_8.ipynb